Vinesma/.dotfiles/README.md

 # .dotfiles

+dotfiles are the config files used by applications, some of them are hidden files in folders that start with a '.', thus the name.
+You can upload them to a repo to manage and backup them for future installs, just like I've done here.

 Use `create-links.sh` to link the config files to this repo.
+This will ensure the files in your system are updated along with the repo and vice versa.

+## Install

+Info on how to install my Manjaro Linux setup is [here.](https://github.com/Vinesma/.dotfiles/tree/master/install)

 ## Programs:
-A (probably incomplete) list of applications I use, for quick reference in case I do a clean install.
+A (probably incomplete) list of applications I use.

 Applications in brackets are installed automatically in one way or another via my own scripts.

-### WM
+### Window Manager

 - (Qtile)